open-telemetry/opentelemetry.io/content/en/blog/2024/llm-observability.md

-The LLM Working Group, is not capturing these details on spans because many backend systems can struggle with those often large payloads and instead recommened capturing these as part of the events
+The LLM Working Group, is not capturing these details on spans because many backend systems can struggle with those often large payloads and instead recommended capturing these as part of the events

 {{% /alert %}}